 So, here’s my Thanksgiving gratitude list, based on those 3 values for happiness.
 I’ll challenge you to name one thing in each category that you’re thankful for this year, and to let it fill you up so that there’s just less room for that nagging “not enough” feeling that plagues every one of us gluttons.

 / Community.
 This is an interesting one.
 I’ve felt for years that we are “filthy rich in friendship” and we are.
 But not everyone is, of course, and as I play out that metaphor, I realize my hope for anyone who is filthy rich in possessions would be willing to find ways to share them, to let go… to actively look for their abundance to meet someone else’s need.
 So I’m wondering how our relational wealth can be more intentionally shared.
-I’ve been learning over the past few years more about the Trinity and have been so inspired by Richard Rohr’s encouragement to think of the Father, Son and Holy Spirit as more of a verb than a noun.
+I’ve been learning over the past few years more about the Trinity and have been so inspired by thinking of the Father, Son and Holy Spirit, in relationship, as a verb rather than a noun.
 Like a water wheel, they are constantly pouring out, one into another, pouring out and receiving, over and over again.
 So I’m particularly thankful this year for the community that God is.
 That the faith we’ve given our lives to not only values community, but IS community.
-And I’m looking forward to learning more about how to mirror our good God in pouring out and receiving in the coming year.
+And I’m looking forward to learning more about how to mirror our good God in pouring out and receiving in the blessings of our relationships in the coming year.

 / Personal Growth.
 This year I’m thankful for music — For how this form of poetry inspires, comforts and challenges us, and for the possibility that we humans have of mastering something really complicated like learning an instrument.
 We’ve been encouraging our kids to practice music most days, and I’ve been working on it a little bit as well.
 This kind of personal growth is hard for me to spend time on for some ridiculous reason, but I’m grateful my son has a beautiful little ukulele and likes to share it with me.